Vladimir-csp/uwsm/README.md

 `start default` launches the previously selected default compositor.

-`exec` in shell profile causes `wayland-session` to replace login shell, binding it to user's login session.
+`exec` in shell profile causes `uwsm` to replace login shell, binding it to user's login session.

 #### From display manager

-To launch uwsm from a display/login manager, `wayland-session` can be used inside desktop entries.
+To launch uwsm from a display/login manager, `uwsm` can be used inside desktop entries.
 Example `/usr/local/share/wayland-sessions/my-compositor.desktop`:

     [Desktop Entry]
     Name=My compositor (with UWSM)
     Comment=My cool compositor
-    Exec=wayland-session start -N "My compositor" -D mycompositor -C "My cool compositor" mywm DesktopNames=mycompositor
+    Exec=uwsm start -N "My compositor" -D mycompositor -C "My cool compositor" mywm DesktopNames=mycompositor
     Type=Application

 Things to keep in mind:

 - For consistency, command line arguments should mirror the keys of the entry
-- Command in `Exec=` should start with `wayland-session`
+- Command in `Exec=` should start with `uwsm`
 - It should not launch a desktop entry, only an executable.

-Potentially such entries may be found and used by `wayland-session` itself, i.e. in shell profile integration situation, or when launched manually.
-Following the principles above ensures `wayland-session` will properly recognize itself and parse requested arguments inside the entry without any side effects.
+Potentially such entries may be found and used by `uwsm` itself, i.e. in shell profile integration situation, or when launched manually.
+Following the principles above ensures `uwsm` will properly recognize itself and parse requested arguments inside the entry without any side effects.

 Testing and feedback is needed.